probies/OTP-Verification-App/README.md

 }
 ```

-### 6. API response if OTP is field is not entered or less than 6 digit  :
+### 6. API response if OTP field is not entered or less than 6 digit  :
 ```
 {
     "status": false,